 The Rabbit Hutch

-If your intending to house your rabbit outside in a hutch, the following are some points you should consider.
+If you're intending to house your rabbit outside in a hutch, the following are some points you should consider:

 Rabbit Hutch Size

 With rabbit accommodation, bigger is better - rabbits need plenty of space to move.
 Minimum hutch sizes are just that - the absolute minimum.
-The RSPCA and RWA (UK) recommend a minimum hutch size of 6' x 2' x 2' and the ASPCA (US) recommends 4' x 2' x 2'.
+The RSPCA and RWA (UK) recommend a minimum hutch size of 6' x 2' x 2' (see size guide).
 These are for average size pet rabbits.
 Larger rabbit breeds will need much larger hutches, a rabbit shed may be more appropriate.

 In addition to a hutch, a rabbit needs a minimum of several hours exercise a day in a larger area such as a rabbit run or room indoors.
 Attaching the hutch to the run is a great solution as it allows the rabbit free access to a large area.